neocrym/neocrym-sphinx-theme/docs/customisation/index.md

 ### `light_css_variables`/`dark_css_variables`

-Furo makes extensive use of [CSS variables][css-variables].
+neocrym-sphinx-theme makes extensive use of [CSS variables][css-variables].
 These can be overridden by the user and are used for stylizing nearly all elements of the documentation.

-Setting `*_css_variables` is the recommended mechanism to override Furo's default values for these variables.
+Setting `*_css_variables` is the recommended mechanism to override neocrym-sphinx-theme's default values for these variables.

 ```python
 html_theme_options = {